-- 23.3 During 2011, the Company entered into an interest rate swap for the purpose of hedging the risk of changes in cash flows related to interest payments on the first facility.
-The fair value measurement for the interest rate swap has been categorised as a Level 1 fair value based on quoted prices in active markets for identical assets. - 23.4 The Group's exposure to interest rate risk for financial assets and liabilities is disclosed in note 26. - 23.5 The Group's exposure to liquidity risk is disclosed in note 26.
+During 2011, the Company entered into an interest rate swap for the purpose of hedging the risk of changes in cash flows related to interest payments on the first facility.
+The fair value measurement for the interest rate swap has been categorised as a Level 2 fair value based on inputs other than quoted prices but that are observable for the asset.

+The Group's exposure to interest rate risk for financial assets and liabilities are disclosed in note 26.

+The Group's exposure to liquidity risk is disclosed in note 26.